Posse Comitatus (organization): Christian Identity

-Some Posse members embraced the anti-Semitic and white supremacist beliefs of Christian Identity.
-Some believe that the U.S. federal government is illegitimate and in the hands of a Zionist Occupation Government (ZOG), the supposed international Jewish conspiracy.
-In 1985, a member of the Posse Comitatus announced: "Our nation is now completely under the control of the International Invisible government of the World Jewry."
+Some Posse members embraced the antisemitic and white supremacist beliefs of Christian Identity.
+Some believe that the U.S. federal government is illegitimate and in the hands of a Zionist Occupation Government, the supposed international Jewish conspiracy.
+Christian Posse Comitatus Newsletter has reported: "Our nation is now completely under the control of the International Invisible government of the World Jewry."